 Even if you spend over $100 on a new WiFi router, it’s still a lot cheaper than signing up for cable or satellite TV again if you’ve cut the cord but can’t enjoy programming on your Roku due to connectivity problems.

 If your Internet drags everywhere (not just on the Roku device), you might consider buying a new cable modem.
 If you don’t already own your own cable modem, you can knock $10 or so off your monthly Internet service bill by owning your own cable modem.

-Other symptoms of a cable modem hardware problem include frequent Internet downtime that causes you to restart the modem on a regular basis.
-We use the NETGEAR CM500 Cable Modem DOCSIS 3.0, which is certified for Comcast XFINITY, Time Warner Cable, Cox, Charter & more (CM500-100NAS).
+Other symptoms of a cable modem hardware problem include frequent internet downtime that causes you to restart the modem on a regular basis.
+We bought the NETGEAR CM500 Cable Modem DOCSIS 3.0, which is certified for Comcast XFINITY, Time Warner Cable, Cox, Charter & more (CM500-100NAS).